How to Write a Bibliography for an Essay (10 Steps)

 If you write a bibliography first before actually working on your paper, it doesn’t make much sense unless you like working in reverse.
-It’s a lot easier to walk forward so unless you enjoy making things difficult for yourself, make sure you have completed at least your first draft of your research paper before diving into referencing your sources.
-So let’s get on with how to make a bibliography.
+It’s a lot easier to walk forward.
+Therefore, unless you enjoy making things difficult for yourself, make sure you have completed the first draft of your research paper before referencing your sources.

 After writing your research paper, you need to credit all of your sources in your bibliography.
 Gather all of the books, magazines, internet URLs and any other publications you have used.
 You will need them all handy to reference them properly in your bibliography.